William Sidney, 1st Viscount De L'Isle: War service

 During the Second World War, Sidney fought in the Battle of France and the Italian Campaign.
 While serving as a company commander in the 5th Battalion, Grenadier Guards (itself part of 24th Guards Brigade of the 1st Infantry Division), he led a handful of men in the defence of the Anzio beachhead in February 1944, for which he was awarded the Victoria Cross.
 Sidney led a successful attack which drove German troops of the 147th Grenadier Regiment out of a gully.
 Later he led another counter-attack and dashed forward, engaging the Germans with his tommy gun at point-blank range, forcing a withdrawal.
 When the attack was renewed, Sidney and one guardsman were wounded and another killed, but he would not consent to have his wounds dressed until the Germans had been beaten off and the battalion's position had been consolidated.
 During this time, although extremely weak from loss of blood, he continued to encourage and inspire his men.

 In later life, when asked where he had been shot, he would jocularly respond that he was shot in Italy.
 This was to conceal that he had been shot in the buttocks.
 The ribbon for the medal was made from one of his father-in-law Lord Gort's uniforms and was awarded by General Sir Harold Alexander, commanding the Allied Armies in Italy, on 3 March 1944 in Italy.

 Political life

 At a by-election in October 1944, he was elected unopposed to the House of Commons as Conservative Member of Parliament (MP) for Chelsea.
+He succeeded Samuel Hoare as the member for Chelsea; the vacancy had been created because Hoare had been elevated to the House of Lords.

-His father died in June 1945 and he succeeded as 6th Baron De L'Isle and Dudley, requiring translation to the House of Lords.
+His father died in June 1945 and he succeeded as 6th Baron De L'Isle and Dudley, requiring transition to the House of Lords.
 He thus retired from the House of Commons prior to the July 1945 general election.

 In 1951 he was appointed Secretary of State for Air under Winston Churchill and held that office until 1955.
 During this time he visited Australia, travelling to Woomera to examine weapons research and meeting the Prime Minister, Robert Menzies.
 In 1956 he was created Viscount De L'Isle, of Penshurst in the County of Kent.